oVirt/ovirt-site/source/feature/host-network-qos.html.md

 An icon should be associated with the network in Logical Networks list and the "Setup Host Networks" UI in order to provide a visual feedback for bandwidth shaped networks.

+todo: replace network traffic limit label to host traffic limit - it might be misleading.

 ## Implementation

 ### Backend / DB Change